 The P4 Lead will help in supporting the cities in addressing data gaps (if any) for conducting CSCAF evaluations, and devising solutions for improving their performance and mainstreaming climate action.

 The candidate will report to MoHUA and NIUA, and work in accordance with the Government of India policies and requirements.

 ROLES AND RESPONSIBILITIES

-• To provide strategic operational guidance on research and knowledge management activities of C-Cube
+• To provide strategic operational guidance on P4 activities

 • To support implementation of national level activities, monitor state/city activities and provide technical support to them wherever needed

 • To support in resource mobilization for project activities